Being Like Buffett May Mean Parting Ways with Him

 That's not hubris.
 Berkowitz says he's not smarter than Buffett--just smaller.
 And that gives him a wider range of opportunities in a target-rich environment than Berkshire has due to its girth.
 The same goes for most Buffett-inspired funds.

-Michael Breen has a position in the following securities mentioned above: BRK.B, PFE.
+Michael Breen has a position in the following securities mentioned above: JEF, PFE.
 Find out about Morningstar’s editorial policies.